jlelong/LaTeX-Workshop-wiki/View.md

 | type          | default value                                                          |
 | ------------- | ---------------------------------------------------------------------- |
 | _JSON object_ | `{ "command": "SumatraPDF.exe" "args": ["%LINE%", "%PDF%", "%TEX%"] }` |

+#### latex-workshop.synctex.synctexjs.enabled

+Enable using a builtin synctex function.
+The command set in latex-workshop.synctex.path will not be used.
+This builtin synctex works well even if the path of TeX files contains non-ASCII characters.